Five numbers that tell us a lot about the Seahawks’ 4-1 start

 According to Pro Football Reference, Wilson is the first QB since at least 1950 to have a 12-0 TD-to-INT ratio in the first five games.

 Further, Wilson is on pace for 38 touchdowns — which would also be a career high and team record (he set both last year with 35).
-He is also on pace for 4,509 yards, which would also be a career high and team record (yep, we’re sensing a trend here — he set both records in 2016 with 4,219 yards).
+He is on pace for 4,509 yards, which would also be a career high and team record (yep, we’re sensing a trend here — he set both records in 2016 with 4,219 yards).

 Wilson’s zero interceptions would obviously also be a team and NFL record — Aaron Rodgers set the best interception ratio in NFL history last year with two picks in 597 attempts.